charlietangora/gif-h/README.md

 -------------------
 Create a GifWriter struct.

-Pass the struct to GifBegin() to initialize and write the header.
+Pass the struct to GifBegin() to initialize values and write the file header.

-Pass subsequent frames to GifWriteFrame().
+Pass frames of the animation to GifWriteFrame().

 Finally, call GifEnd() to close the file handle and free memory.